 A blend of two or more single grain Scotch whiskies from different distilleries

 A blend of one or more single malt Scotch whiskies with one or more single grain Scotch whiskies.

 Blair Athol Distillery

 Blair Athol Distillery is one of the oldest working Distilleries in Scotland.
 Established in 1798, it stands at the gateway to the Scottish Highlands in the town of Pitlochery.
-It produces a 12-year-old malt whisky, and also contributes to Bell’s Blend, the most popular blended whisky in the UK.
+It produces a 12-year-old malt whiskey, and also contributes to Bell’s Blend, the most popular blended whiskey in the UK.

 Isle of Harris Distillery

 A new distillery in the Outer Hebrides, the Isle of Harris Distillery opened in 2015 with five local distillers trained from scratch for the task of creating true island spirits.
 It’s known as “The Social Distillery”, an ethos which embraces the generous character of the Isle of Harris and the people who live there.
 A fire burns at the heart of the building, symbolizing the warmth of an Outer Hebridean welcome and the life they are bringing to the wider community.